emil-muzz/emil-muzz/holo-steamdeck-tricks.md

-# Holo / SteamDeck Tricks and Tips
+# SteamOS/SteamDeck Tricks and Tips

 ### Installing SteamOS (holo) on a Desktop PC